Paper, paper, paper. It haunts you everywhere. It’s stuffed in your handbag, car door, kitchen drawers, and it’s all over the office.

 - Automatic backup – If you’re in a hurry or not thinking and you accidentally throw out a paper document, you’re saying bye-bye to that piece of information forever.
 However online backups ensure your document is stored in various locations, making it harder to accidentally lose or throw out important information.

 - Financial benefits – With Australia Post announcing that they will be increasing their postage fees, and the costs of printing, toner, people hours the financial benefits of going paperless are clear.
 The space you will save in the office when filing cabinets are removed and bulky printers are gone is also an added benefit!

-- Secure storage - Your documents with sensitive information such as client addresses, payment information etc. are no longer at threat of break ins, floods and fire.
-Most online systems have bank grade security systems to ensure your data is safe and stored out of harms way.
+- Secure storage – Your documents with sensitive information such as client addresses, payment information etc. are no longer under threat of break-ins, floods and fire.
+Most online systems have bank grade security systems to ensure your data is safe and stored out of harm’s way.